puppetlabs/bolt/README.md

 `task-environment`: The environment from which Orchestrator will serve task implementations. (default: `production`)

-### Node specific configruation with the inventory file.
+### Node-specific configuration with the inventory file

-The inventory file allows you to group nodes and set up node specific configuration defaults.
-To set up default for ssh and winrm connections create and inventoryfile at `~/.puppetlabs/bolt/inventory.yaml` with the following content.
+The inventory file allows you to group nodes and set up node-specific configuration defaults.
+To set up default for ssh and winrm connections, create an inventory file at `~/.puppetlabs/bolt/inventory.yaml` with the following content:

 ```yaml
 groups: